Thursday, June 18, 2026

 Back on tour bus heading to Naphlio.
 Good ocean views of ships in docks and in one bay drilling for oil on 2 permanent stationed ships.
 Large refinery against shore.

 Pulled away from sea to winding roads and some flatland nearer town.
-Mostly olive trees.
+Mostly olive trees and small hay fields being harvested.
 Some goat grazing.
-Small square stone buildings in fields.
-Water pump posts with a one straight blade on top.
+Older small square stone buildings in fields.
+Vintage water pump posts with a one straight blade on top.
 None moving in light wind.

-Hotel "Amphitryon" sat looking at the bay from west corner bluff of town.
+Hotel "Amphitryon" sat looking north at the bay from west corner bluff of town.
 In the bay sat an old no longer used prison, now refurbished as a guest overnight stay we had heard.
-An older 30 some foot boat motoring casually back and forth at times.
+An older 30 some foot boat motoring casually back and forth.

 We were on 3rd floor looking north over bay, with balcony.
 Beautiful.
-Bathroom with wood blind window to bed and out to balcony view.
-Easy walk down to sea front area, and over and down to quaint, closely spaced small clothing, specialty, coffee, sweets, and ice cream stores.
+Bathroom with large wood blind window to bed and out to balcony view.
+Easy walk down to seafront area, and over to quaint, closely spaced small clothing, specialty, coffee, sweets, and ice cream stores.

 Watched town and harbor area lights come on.
 We all walked back to elevator, thru the corridor again, and down curving street into almost complete darkness of night.
 Temps stayed in 60's over night here.
 A few cars rambled and snorted by.